confidential-containers/confidential-containers/quickstart.md

 kata-clh-tdx    kata-clh-tdx    9m55s
 kata-qemu       kata-qemu       9m55s
 kata-qemu-tdx   kata-qemu-tdx   9m55s
+kata-qemu-sev   kata-qemu-sev   9m55s
 ```

 Details on each of the runtime classes:

--- kata - standard kata runtime using the QEMU hypervisor including all COCO building blocks for a non CC HW
+-- kata - standard kata runtime using the QEMU hypervisor including all CoCo building blocks for a non CC HW
--- kata-clh - standard kata runtime using the cloud hypervisor including all COCO building blocks for a non CC HW
+-- kata-clh - standard kata runtime using the cloud hypervisor including all CoCo building blocks for a non CC HW
 -- kata-clh-tdx - using the Cloud Hypervisor, with TD-Shim, and support for Intel TDX CC HW
 -- kata-qemu - same as kata
 -- kata-qemu-tdx - using QEMU, with TDVF, and support for Intel TDX CC HW
 -- * *TBD: we need to add the SEV runtimes as well* *

-# Post installation configuration
-* *TBD:...* *

-# Creating a workload
+# Running a workload
-## Creating a sample COCO workload
+## Creating a sample CoCo workload

-The first workload we create will show how the COCO building blocks work together without encryption or CC HW support (which will be demonstrated in later workloads).

-A key point when working on COCO is to ensure that the container images get downloaded inside the VM and not on the host.
+Once you've used the operator to install Confidential Containers, you can run a pod with CoCo by simply adding a runtime class.
+First, we will use the `kata` runtime class which uses CoCo wihout hardware support.
+Initially we will try this with an unencrypted container image.

 In our example we will be using the bitnami/nginx image as described in the following yaml:
 ```